Volunteer fire assistance grants

 Level of assistance: Approximately 220 to 250 grants from $1,000 to $5,000 are awarded in Minnesota annually.
 The grants are made on a 50:50 match basis.
 Rural fire departments must use the grant money for fire protection and comply with existing state and county rural fire protection plans.

 Priorities: Priority is given to fire departments that have the greatest need and participate in a Community Wildfire Protection Plan (CWPP), or a county all hazard mitigation plan.
-Additional considerations include the type of project, fire runs, and number of previous years funded.
-Fire departments will not receive funding if MFIRS (MN Fire Incident Reporting System) reports are not filed with the state fire marshal's office each year.
+Additional considerations include the type of project, fire runs and number of previous years funded.
+Fire departments will not receive funding if MFIRS (MN Fire Incident Reporting System) reports are not filed with the State Fire Marshal's office each year.

 Acceptable project examples:

 - establishing a fire department or reorganizing an inactive fire department

 - converting federal excess property vehicles to fire control rigs

-- communications—warning systems (not sirens on buildings), pagers, radios (must be compatible with the counties' 911 system, must have scanning ability and be multi-channel programmable, must have one channel with the state fire mutual aid frequency tone on 156.7 hz send and receive)
+- communications—warning systems (not sirens on buildings), pagers, radios (must be compatible with the counties' 911 system)

 - personal safety equipment (structural and wildland)